Medically reviewed by Drugs.com. Last updated on Jul 1, 2022.

 Venous Occlusive Disease of the Liver

-In clinical studies, Grade 3 or 4 elevated creatinine occurred in 8% of patients; acute renal failure was reported as Grade 3 in three patients (3%) and Grade 4 in two patients (2%).
-Hematuria was observed in 13% of patients overall.
-Monitor patients for renal toxicity and interrupt or discontinue Clolar as necessary.
+Clolar may cause acute renal failure.
+In Clolar treated patients in clinical studies, Grade 3 or 4 elevated creatinine occurred in 8% of patients and acute renal failure was reported as Grade 3 in three patients (3%) and Grade 4 in two patients (2%).
+Patients with infection, sepsis, or tumor lysis syndrome may be at increased risk of renal toxicity when treated with Clolar.
+Hematuria occurred in 13% of Clolar treated patients overall.
+Monitor patients for renal toxicity and interrupt or discontinue Clolar as necessary [see Dosage and Administration (2.4)].

 - Myelosuppression [see Warnings and Precautions (5.1)]